nunobrum/spicelib/README.md

 Please note that the Ngspice does not support the `.step` command, so you would need to use SimStepper, or a `.control` section.

-Ngspice `.control` sections can now be manipulated with the `SpiceEditor` class, but there are some limitations:
+Ngspice `.control` sections can be manipulated with the `SpiceEditor` class, but there are some limitations:

 * you cannot use interactive/GUI elements like `plot`.
 * you must do your own writing to the raw file, using the `write $rawfile [...]` command. `$rawfile` will be filled by ngspice, from the `-r` command line parameter that spicelib will provide.
 * you must add `quit` at the end of the control section (otherwise the raw file will be deleted).

 If you want to create something similar to the missing `.step` directive, you can use loops and `set appendwrite` inside a `.control` section to create multiple plots in the same raw file.
-RawRead knows how to read this, but you will need to use `raw.plots[<index>]` to access the different plots, instead or constructions like `raw.get_wave('name', step)`.
-See `examples/testfiles/ngsteps.net` and `examples/ngsteps.py` for an example of how to do this.
+RawRead knows how to read this, but you will need to use `raw.plots[step].get_wave('name')` to access the different plots, instead of `raw.get_wave('name', step)`.
+See `examples/testfiles/ngsteps.net` and `examples/ngsteps.py` for an example of how to do this and how to edit `.control` sections.

 For the other simulators, built-in Linux/MacOS support is coming, but you can always try to use it under Linux via setting of the executable paths.